1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 (..add pic..)

 However, the distance of the threads of the stock anti-backlash nut is 20mm, the ones of the 'regular' ones being available are either 16mm or 18mm - at least I personally didn't find any of them with 20mm distance.
-The 16mm obviously won't fit, but as the holes of the bracket where you actually mount this nut to are a bit of 'longholes', nuts with a thread distance of 18mm do actually fit.
+The 16mm obviously won't fit, but as the holes of the bracket where you actually mount this nut to are a bit elongated, so nuts with a thread distance of 18mm do actually fit.

 Whichever spring loaded anti-backlash nut you (re-)install, make sure that you press both parts together when putting the lead screw in.
 There's a little spring between the upper and the lower part of the nut which is there to prevent the backlash.
 This spring needs to be pushed together during the installation, so that there's tension and both parts of that nut system are being pushed away from each other when installed.